aragon/hack/docs-internal/github-guide.md

 ![](/docs/assets/github-guide/gh-7.png)

-This is where the description of your proposed file change goes- known in Git as a **commit message**.
+This is where the description of your proposed file change goes -- this is known in Git as a **commit message**.

-ou can think of a commit message as a short email explaining your proposal: the first text box is the subject line, and the second is the text body.
+You can think of a commit message as a short email explaining your proposal: the first text box is the subject line, and the second is the text body.

-The [convention](https://github.blog/2011-09-06-shiny-new-commit-styles/) is to write your commit message in the present tense.
+The [convention](https://github.blog/2011-09-06-shiny-new-commit-styles/) is to write it in the present tense.
 For example, if you fixed a bug, you would write _Fix bug_ and not _Fixed bug_.

-In the first box we'll write:
+In our case, in the first box we'll write:

 > Update getting-started.md